This is the best dairy-free and egg-free confetti fun cake for any occasion.

 HOW TO MAKE CONFETTI CAKE

-Combine all ingredients well, except sprinkles, in a mixer.
-If using a Kitchen Aid mixer, use speed 2 for 2 minutes.
+Combine all ingredients well, except sprinkles, in an electric mixer.

 Gently fold sprinkles into the batter with a large spoon.